turbam/xyz2openscad/README.md

 The van der Waals radii of the atoms were taken from the web, so no guarantee there.
-These can be expanded and/or changed easily, just look at the script and the rest should be self-explaining.
+These can be expanded and/or changed easily, just take a look at the script and the rest should be self-explaining.

 Should the .xyz-file contain an atomtype for which the script contains no data, a van der Waals radius of 1 Angstroem will be assumed.
 The atom will